 Experience indicates that geriatric patients may be particularly sensitive to certain adverse effects of NSAIDs.
 Elderly or debilitated patients seem to tolerate peptic ulceration or bleeding less well when these events do occur.
 Most spontaneous reports of fatal GI events are in the geriatric population [see WARNINGS AND PRECAUTIONS].

-Naproxen is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
+Naproxen and its metabolites are known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.
 Geriatric patients may be at a greater risk for the development of a form of renal toxicity precipitated by reduced prostaglandin formation during administration of NSAIDs [see WARNINGS AND PRECAUTIONS].

 VIMOVO should be avoided in patients with severe hepatic impairment because naproxen may increase the risk of renal failure or bleeding and esomeprazole doses should not exceed 20 mg daily in these patients [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY].

 Naproxen-containing products, including VIMOVO, are not recommended for use in patients with advanced renal disease [see DOSAGE AND ADMINISTRATION, and WARNINGS AND PRECAUTIONS].This monograph has been modified to include the generic and brand name in many instances.

 Additional Vimovo Information